40843245/CSharp/built-in package/System.Linq.Expressions/Expression/tutorial guide/CH6 -- an expression about bitwise operations.md

 ```

 ### `Expression.LeftShift` static method
-`Expression.LeftShift` static method can do left shift operation to the parameter value.
+`Expression.LeftShift` static method can do left shiftment to the parameter value.

 When compiling `Expression.LeftShift` and then execute it, it invokes `<<` (left shift operator).